The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Stik's Liberty (green) (signed) is estimated to be worth between £7,000 and £11,000.
-This screenprint has shown consistent value growth, with an average annual growth rate of 26%.
-Over the past five years, the hammer price has ranged from £12,096 in May 2023 to £30,720 in June 2021.
-This work has an auction history of two sales since its entry to the market in June 2021.
-The edition size of this artwork is limited to 25.
+The value of Stik's Liberty (green) (signed) is estimated to be worth between £6,000 and £9,000.
+This screenprint has shown consistent value growth, with an average annual growth rate of 25%.
+This work has an auction history of two sales, both of which occurred in the last 12 months.
+The hammer price over the past five years has ranged from £12,096 in May 2023 to £30,720 in June 2021.
+The average return to the seller over the last five years has been £18,197.
+This work is part of a limited edition of 25.

 Unlock up-to-the-minute market data on Stik's Liberty (green), login or create a free account today